LoopKit/CGMBLEKit/README.md

 ![ResetTransmitter help](https://github.com/Kdisimone/images/blob/master/resetTransmitter-first.png)

 Then navigate to the `XdripG5-dev` folder that just downloaded to your computer.
-Double-click on the `xDripG5.xcodeproj` file to open the project in Xcode.
+Double-click on the `CGMBLEKit.xcodeproj` file to open the project in Xcode.

 ![ResetTransmitter help](https://github.com/Kdisimone/images/blob/master/resetTransmitter-download.png)